-READING 1.
-Purchased additional age/ability appropriate reading Rates of HT to monitor December 2018 Progress books they can take home. progress are impact by Year 2 - Two pupils on track to achieve age All PP children to 2.
-Literacy TA has produced personalised home learning improving and conducting related standards. make expected packs and organised workshops for parents on how to we are keen for attitudes to Year 6 - One pupil on track to achieve age progress or better. help their children use the packs successfully at home. further raise reading survey. related standards.
+T 1 READING 1.
+Purchased additional age/ability appropriate reading Rates of HT to monitor April 2019 Progress books they can take home. progress are impact by Year 2 - Two of the three pupils are on track to All PP children to 2.
+Literacy TA has produced personalised home learning improving and conducting achieve age related standards. make expected packs and organised workshops for parents on how to we are keen for attitudes to Year 6 - One pupil on track to achieve age progress or better. help their children use the packs successfully at home. further raise reading survey. related standards.
 Attainment 3.
 Continue to discuss reading habits and provide 1 to 1 reading End of KS1 67% (2 reading support for pupil premium children who do not standards.
 HT to closely of 3) to achieve the read frequently at home. monitor reading expected standard.
 4. Older children encouraged and rewarded for helping their progress and SIP End of KS2 50% siblings to improve their reading skills. to hear pupils One pupil to 5.
 Continue to use Fresh Start RWI resources for KS2 read. achieve expected children still struggling with phonics. standard and the 6.
 Continue to re-fresh the reading areas in each classroom SEND pupil to be to make them more attractive and encourage pupils to disapplied. contribute to recommended reading lists and do book reviews.
 Staff lead = HT 7.
 Whole school to visit to theatre to bring book performed to life and motivate pupils to read more often.
 8 Personalised interventions /SAT's coaching.
-9. New reading diaries provided with additional phonics information for pupils and parents.
-10. School taking part in Seven Stories Power of Reading Project to improve reading skills;CLPE reading/writing scales utilised.
+9. The state of the s phonics information for pupils and parents.
+10).
+School taking part in Seven Stories Power of Reading Project to improve reading skills;CLPE reading/writing scales utilised.
 INSET for staff.
-Superb books/online resources.
-Term 2 11.
+Superb books/online resources. erm 2 11 .
 Reading Plus introduced to class 2 to improve reading engagement and progress,